 We know this is potentially a really difficult and uncertain time for many people.
-The following websites also offer some advice to support your emotional wellbeing:
+The following helpline and websites also offer some advice to support your emotional wellbeing:

 Mindwell Leeds – the Mindwell website has a hub of resources if you’re feeling anxious or worried and tips for looking after your wellbeing while staying at home.